Young kids have the wildest tantrums and demands, and these parents handled them the best way possible—by complying with them.

 4. Jessica Hill gave her daughter a good scare—and, in turn, a new appreciation.

 "I was grocery shopping with my three-year-old when she decided to start screaming for ice cream.
-There was no reasoning with her in this hulk-type rage.
+There was no reasoning with her in this Hulk-type rage.
 I swear she had superhuman strength as I struggled to get her out of the cart full of groceries.
 I was completely unaware of the two police officers who were witnessing this wrestling match.
 She was still hitting, kicking, and screaming when I was stopped by the police officers in the parking lot.
 They thought I had abducted her.
 This happened long before we had smartphones full of our children's photos.
 They tried questioning her but she was still too busy throwing a fit, so I handed her over.
 I told them she could ride with them because I really needed a break and they could follow me home to see her birth certificate, baby book, etc. They started chuckling as one officer said, 'Spoken like a true mom!'
 I think they were more relieved than I was when she finally cried out, 'Mommy?'"

 "The officer handed her back to me while the other went back inside the store to ensure there wasn't a distraught mother looking for her missing toddler.
 That evening my daughter told her dad she almost went to jail because she threw a fit, and I let her believe it.
-She didn't throw a fit in public again," Jessica Hill played along with, especially if it meant no more tantrums.
+She didn't throw a fit in public again," Jessica Hill played along with this, especially if it meant no more tantrums.

 "I didn't mean to scare her, so after this experience, I wanted to ensure my daughter had a healthy respect and appreciation for first responders.
 Today, I'm happy to say she is highly aware and appreciative of the police, firemen, paramedics, and military personnel who serve to protect her," added Hill.